LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Abstract

 \section{Abstract}

 Music learners can greatly benefit from tools that accurately detect errors in their practice.
 Existing approaches typically compare audio recordings to music scores using heuristics or learnable models.
-This paper introduces \polytuneII, a novel Transformer-based method for music error detection.\polytuneII is guided by two key observations about the state-of-art approaches: (1) late fusion limits inter-stream alignment and cross-modality comparison capability; and (2) reliance on score audio introduces ambiguity in the frequency spectrum, degrading performance in music with concurrent notes.
-To address these limitations, \polytuneII introduces (1) a two-stream encoder with inter-stream alignment modules to improve audio comparison capabilities and error detection F1 scores, and (2) a multimodal strategy that leverages both audio and symbolic scores by incorporating symbolic representations as decoder prompts, reducing ambiguity and improving F1 scores.
+This paper introduces \textit{LadderSym}, a novel Transformer-based method for music error detection. \textit{LadderSym} is guided by two key observations about the state-of-the-art approaches: (1) late fusion limits inter-stream alignment and cross-modality comparison capability; and (2) reliance on score audio introduces ambiguity in the frequency spectrum, degrading performance in music with concurrent notes.
+To address these limitations, \textit{LadderSym} introduces (1) a two-stream encoder with inter-stream alignment modules to improve audio comparison capabilities and error detection F1 scores, and (2) a multimodal strategy that leverages both audio and symbolic scores by incorporating symbolic representations as decoder prompts, reducing ambiguity and improving F1 scores.
 We evaluate our method on the \textit{MAESTRO-E} and \textit{CocoChorales-E} datasets by measuring the F1 score for each note category.
-Compared to the previous state of the art, \polytuneII more than doubles F1 for missed notes on \textit{MAESTRO-E} (26.8\%~$\rightarrow$~56.3\%) and improves extra note detection by 14.4 points (72.0\%~$\rightarrow$~86.4\%).
+Compared to the previous state of the art, \textit{LadderSym} more than doubles F1 for missed notes on \textit{MAESTRO-E} (26.8\%~$\rightarrow$~56.3\%) and improves extra note detection by 14.4 points (72.0\%~$\rightarrow$~86.4\%).
 Similar gains are observed on \textit{CocoChorales-E}.
-This work introduces general insights about comparison models that could inform sequence evaluation tasks for reinforcement Learning, human skill assessment, and model evaluation.
+Furthermore, we also evaluate our models on real data we curated.
+This work introduces insights about comparison models that could inform sequence evaluation tasks for reinforcement learning, human skill assessment, and model evaluation. \footnote{Code: \url{https://github.com/ben2002chou/LadderSYM}}